 Family and friends around the world joined to pray for justice to prevail in the courtroom this month.
 As the lawyers made their closing arguments, the defense emphasized that, as Pepe traveled from the United States to Cambodia, he was going back home.
 The public defender asked the jury to “put your emotions to the side” as they were to pay attention to his intent on returning to Phnom Penh.
 The prosecution refuted, “A dominant, significant or motivating purpose for going back was in Cambodia you could buy children for sex.”

 On the morning of Thursday, August 12th, the jury agreed: Michael Pepe was traveling to Cambodia with the full intention of abusing and exploiting young girls.
-He will remain in prison.
-His new sentencing has been scheduled for December of this year, at which time he will face a life sentence.
+In February of 2022 he was sentenced to 210 years in federal prison.
+Again.

-He will be sentenced for two counts of aggravated sexual abuse of a child, each carrying a mandatory minimum sentence of 30 years in prison, and two counts of traveling in foreign commerce with the intent to engage in illicit sexual conduct.
+He was sentenced for two counts of aggravated sexual abuse of a child, each carrying a mandatory minimum sentence of 30 years in prison, and two counts of traveling in foreign commerce with the intent to engage in illicit sexual conduct.

 As for the incredible women who testified, they are able to breathe a sigh of relief as they have full knowledge that the man who hurt them will never be able to hurt others.
 They are a testament to the power of Christ and the strength that comes when we work to empower survivors in their lives of freedom.
 We are so proud of them, who they have become, and what God has in store for each of them.